 Nelson’s inexperienced army was under the commands of Brigadier Generals Mahlon Manson and Charles Cruft.
 They had about 6,000 to 7,000 men to match an equal number of Confederates.

-By August 29, Kirby Smith’s cavalry will encounter a portion of Manson’s force, and Manson’s cavalry will pursue the retreating Confederates to an area near Bobtown were they will discover Confederate infantry under Brig.
-General Patrick Cleburne.
+By August 29, Kirby Smith’s cavalry will encounter a portion of Manson’s force, and Manson’s cavalry will pursue the retreating Confederates to an area near Bobtown were they will discover Confederate infantry under Brigadier General Patrick Cleburne.

 Manson will move his force south from Rogersville (near the Battle of Richmond Visitors Center) early on August 30, while Kirby Smith and Cleburne will move the Confederates north toward the village of Kingston.
 Manson will order his artillery to fire on the Confederates about 7 AM.
 The Battle of Richmond has begun.

 Cleburne will move his infantry into position to try and pressure the Federal’s left flank.
-While this is occurring, Kirby Smith other divisional commander, Brig.
-General Thomas Churchill, will move his men through a hidden ravine (now known as Churchill’s Draw), to out flank the Federal right.
+While this is occurring, Kirby Smith's other divisional commander, Brigadier General Thomas Churchill, will move his men through a hidden ravine (now known as Churchill’s Draw), to out flank the Federal right.
 These coordinated movements doomed the Federals even with reinforcements under Charles Cruft arriving on the field.
 The Federal force suffered heavy losses and retreated to Rogersville.
 Overall Federal commander Bull Nelson was in Lexington headed to Lancaster but by now is on his way to Richmond.

 By noon, the Federals had formed a second line about a mile north of the Rogers House.
 The Confederates moved on this line and engaged the Federal right.
 After a short but fierce fight, the Federal line again retreated in poor order for Richmond five miles away.

 By late afternoon, Bull Nelson has arrived and has formed a third line within sight of Richmond in the town cemetery.
-As Confederates advanced, the boys in blue fired a wicked volleies into them.
+As Confederates advanced, the boys in blue fired a fierce volley into them.
 The Confederates attacked the Union right and center, causing the right flank to collapse.
 The entire Federal line quickly fell apart, and the Union boys skedaddled into the streets of Richmond.
 Bull Nelson is wounded but escapes.

 Earlier in the day, Kirby Smith had ordered most of his cavalry to ride west to occupy the roads west and north of Richmond.
 With the entire Federal army now in retreat, the Confederate cavalry captured most of the exhausted Union boys north of Richmond.
 The Battle of Richmond was over.